kumarlabgit/ESL-PSC/README.md

 Toolkit command: `esl-psc site-counter --help` (alias: `site-counter --help`)

-Looking for the high-performance site counter backend?
-See the dedicated [`fast_scan_rs/README.md`](fast_scan_rs/README.md) for build instructions, JSON input/output details, and integration notes for the Rust-powered CLI that the Python wrapper auto-detects.
+Site Counter is integrated into the unified `esl-psc` binary and exposed through the `site-counter` subcommand.
+See [`esl_psc_rs/README.md`](esl_psc_rs/README.md) for unified CLI behavior and implementation details.

-**Parsimony-based ancestral reconstruction** is now available in Site Counter via the `--tree_file` option.
+**Parsimony-based ancestral reconstruction** is available in Site Counter via the `--tree_file` option.
 Instead of specifying a single outgroup species, provide a phylogenetic tree and Site Counter will reconstruct the ancestral sequence at the MRCA (Most Recent Common Ancestor) of your analysis species for each alignment.
-See the Site Counter Rust CLI README for examples.

 ### NEW: Checkpointing & Resuming Interrupted Runs